danalite/autool/README.md

 ### Magic Canvas
 AuTool employs a transparent canvas that spans the entire screen.
 The canvas can be scripted to perform the following tasks:

 - **Notifications**: to ask for user input, or display information to the user.
+The example below shows how to launch an app using a notification window.

 - **Annotations**: to draw masks or popovers on the screen to highlight certain area, or to guide new users to use a desktop software.
+The example below shows the usage of mask to segment an image.

 Notifications (app launcher)             |  Annotations (image segmentation) :-------------------------:|:-------------------------: